zeanzai/Computer-Science-Study-Note/operation/install-nginx-and-config-https.md

 ```shell
 $ reboot
 ```
-open brower and type 'sys.beidiancloud.com' and enter to test the websites
+open brower and type 'your.doamain.name' and enter to test the websites

 # 8. other run orders